Donald Trump Uses Scotch Tape To Keep The Ends Of His Necktie Together

 Even his longtime doctor stated that the U.S. president takes medication for three ailments, including a prostate-related drug to promote hair growth.

-Donald Trump’s longtime physician, Dr. Harold Bornstein said in a recent interview that the other drugs are antibiotics to control common skin problem and a statin for his elevated blood cholesterol.
+Donald Trump’s longtime physician, Dr. Harold Bornstein, said in a recent interview that the other drugs are antibiotics to control common skin problem and a statin for his elevated blood cholesterol.

-White House officials have declined to comment on the information provided by Dr. Bornstein, and would not say whether he was still Mr. Trump’s physician.
+White House officials have declined to comment on the information provided by Dr. Bornstein and would not say whether he was still Mr. Trump’s physician.

-In other news, Donald Trump is going to sign a revised travel ban order and there are reports from his administrations that the newly revised immigration order will aim to overcome the legal challenges that were noted by everyone when the first executive order was signed in January.
+In other news, Donald Trump is going to sign a revised travel ban order, and there are reports from his administrations that the newly revised immigration order will aim to overcome the legal challenges that were noted by everyone when the first executive order was signed in January.

-Donald Trump’s original executive orders temporarily blocked citizens of Somalia, Sudan, Iran, Iraq, Syria, Yemen and Libya from coming to the United States.
+Donald Trump’s original executive orders temporarily blocked citizens of Somalia, Sudan, Iran, Iraq, Syria, Yemen, and Libya from coming to the United States.

 [Featured Image by Win McNamee/Getty Images]